bng94/heroku-bot/README.md

 *Recommended to use pm2 start if you want the bot to run 24/7, and restart if it crashes or encounters a bug.
 Also able to restarts upon using the restart command*

 Environment variables in your `.env` file :
+(`.env` should is never public information, as its your tokens and other important informations, make sure not to import and have a .gitignore so you don't accident upload the file to github)
 * process.env.TOKEN = your bot token
 * process.env.ownerID = your own discord user ID
 * process.env.serverLink = your own discord server invite link